rice-solar-physics/EBTEL_C/README.md

 + <a href="http://adsabs.harvard.edu/abs/2012ApJ...752..161C">Cargill et al. 2012A, ApJ, 752:161</a>
 + <a href="http://adsabs.harvard.edu/abs/2012ApJ...758....5C">Cargill et al. 2012B, ApJ, 758:5</a>

+The original IDL code can be found <a href="https://github.com/rice-solar-physics/EBTEL">here</a>.

 ##Model Details
 The Enthalpy Based Thermal Evolution of Loops (EBTEL) model allows one to efficiently compute spatially-averaged, time-dependent plasma parameters.
 It is often desirable to compute solutions for a large number of coronal loops.
 However, the spatial and temporal scales needed to solve the full _1D_-hydrodynamic equations lead to long computation times.
 EBTEL allows for quick and accurate solutions to spatially-averaged quantities which allows for an analysis of how the coronal plasma responds to time-dependent heating.
 Comparisons to _1D_-models have shown (see above publications) that the EBTEL solutions are able to reproduce averaged _1D_-results to a surprising degree of accuracy.